 Six Flags Discovery Kingdom and its sister park Six Flags Hurricane Harbor Concord is located in Northern California, near San Francisco.
 The theme park is in Vallejo and the water park is in Concord.
 Discovery Kingdom is home to “Medusa” a B&M Floor less, “The Joker” an RMC Hybrid, and a few other coasters.
 Similar to St. Louis, this park really lacks a stand-out coaster that easily draws enthusiasts to the park.
 Sure, it has an RMC, but it’s often considered one of the weakest RMC’s out there.
 Since the park has an 150 foot height limit, they have to really get creative with what they add.
-They also probably won’t be getting another coaster soon, since they got one in both 2018 and 2019.
-When the time comes to add another though, maybe a low-to-the-ground launch coaster would help catapult this park to the top of the Six Flags chain?
+They also received new roller coasters in 2018 and 2019, and have a small wild mouse coming soon.

 People rat on Six Flags America for being a terrible park, but truth be told it’s not that bad at all.
 The operations, from personal experience, aren’t nearly as bad as some people say.
 All Six Flags parks have their bad days when it comes to operations, and America isn’t much worse than, let’s say, Great America (again, from personal experience).
 As far as coasters go, the park has a small but varied line-up including an Intamin hyper coaster, a Vekoma flying coaster (now the best Vekoma flying coaster since Firehawk was removed), a Premier launch coaster, a B&M floorless coaster (used to be a Stand-Up), two wooden coasters (although Roar sucks), and a few more supporting coasters.
 Even the theming is decent in different parts of the park, like the DC area or the entrance plaza.
 America is definitely far from the best park in the Six Flags chain…but it really deserves more credit than it gets.